Why Is Aluminum Wiring Dangerous?

 Should you notice any of the above warning signs, it’s important that you do not try to fix the issue yourself.
 You could easily get electrocuted or make the problem worse.
 Instead, make the safe choice and call one of our electricians instead.

-The CPSC recommends three methods for permanent repair of aluminum wiring.
+The CPSC recommends three methods for the permanent repair of aluminum wiring.

 - Complete replacement: During this method, the aluminum branch circuit connectors are replaced with copper wires.
 The ease of a complete rewiring project depends on the architectural style of your home as well as how many unfinished spaces there are.
 When a new copper branch circuit system is installed, the existing aluminum wiring is abandoned within the walls.
 The downsides of this method are that sometimes it’s not practical to rewire a home with copper wiring and whole-home rewiring can be extremely costly.